Hereford Cattle Society

 Hereford Beef is highly sought after by chefs across the UK, all looking to include the finest, most flavoursome meat on their menus.
 Look out for it in selected supermarkets, retailers and restaurants, which can be found on the Hereford Beef website.

-Having occupied its city centre ofﬁce since its inception in 1878, the Hereford Cattle Society’s Hereford House is one of the key landmarks of the market city.
+Having occupied its city centre ofﬁce since its inception in 1878, Hereford Cattle Society is responsible for registering all Hereford cattle in the UK.
 You can look out for the bull model above the society’s entrance on the corner of Offa Street and East Street.
 While you are in the city, you must get a picture with the bronze Hereford Bull in High Town, which was unveiled for the Queen’s jubilee in 2012, and of course, try some Hereford Beef at some of the county’s ﬁnest restaurants.

 And the next time you are in the county, look into the fields in appreciation for this magnifiscent beast grazing its magestic way to your next delicious supper.